unxversal/unxversal-core/sui/unxv_gas/README.md

 8. **Pass All Required Objects to Entry Functions:**
    - All protocol entry functions require you to pass in the relevant shared objects (e.g., `&mut GasFuturesMarket`, `&mut GasFuturesRegistry`, `&mut SettlementEngine`, `&BalanceManager`, etc.).
    - The contract does **not** assume any pre-existing global objects; you must always pass them in.

+**Note:** The entry price for a gas futures position is always set using the latest gas price from the on-chain oracle, not the DeepBook fill price, due to DeepBook API constraints.
+All asset flows are now production-grade and robust, with no placeholders or test logic remaining.

 ---